 The Athletes’ Commission, made up of current and recent high performance athletes, provides a mechanism for the views of high performance athletes to be heard, and helps to ensure athlete wellbeing is appropriately considered by Athletics New Zealand.
-The current Athletes’ Commission members: Dame Valerie Adams (chair), Sarah Cowley-Ross, Quentin Rew, Anna Grimaldi, Eliza McCartney, Julia Ratcliffe, Tom Walsh, Malcolm Hicks and Lucy Oliver.
+The current Athletes’ Commission members: Quentin Rew (Chair), Dame Valerie Adams, Anna Grimaldi, Malcolm Hicks, Eliza McCartney, Lucy Oliver, Julia Ratcliffe, Tom Walsh.

 Athletes Commission Terms of Reference here